braksator/Template7/README.md

 These nested templates can access the state variable if applicable (see "Working With State" below)

+If you pass in a 4th parameter to sc.compile() 'report' as an empty object you will get a list of template names in `report.missing` that were not yet compiled.
+Keep passing the same report variable in to subsequent call to sc.compile(), and this will tip you off as to which subtemplates need to packed with the templates you've compiled when sending to the browser.

 ### If-Statement
 `{#if variable}variable is truthy{/if}`
 `{#if !variable}variable is falsey{/if}`